airpwr/airpwr/README.md

 		  - If the Minor or Patch is omitted, the latest available is used (e.g. pkg:7 will select the latest version with Major version 7)
-		  - When the configuration is omitted, the default used When this parameter is omitted, packages are read from a file named 'pwr.json' in the current working directory
+		  - When the configuration is omitted, the default used When this parameter is omitted, packages are read from a file named 'pwr.json' in the current or any parent directories
 		  - The file must have the form { "packages": ["pkg:7", ... ] }

 	-Repositories <String[]>
 		A list of OCI compliant container repositories
-		When this parameter is omitted and a file named 'pwr.json' exists the current working directory, repositories are read from that file
+		When this parameter is omitted and a file named 'pwr.json' exists in the current or any parent directories, repositories are read from that file
 		  - The file must have the form { "repositories": ["example.com/v2/some/repo"] }
 		  - The registry (e.g. 'example.com/v2/') may be omitted when the registry is DockerHub When this parameter is omitted and no file is present, a default repository is used